Temporary Relaxed Regulations for Public Service Loan Forgiveness

 What is Public Service Loan Forgiveness?

-In 2007, Public Service Loan Forgiveness (PSLF) was established to forgive federal student loans for borrowers who are employed full-time (30+ hours per week) in an eligible public service organization.
+In 2007, PSLF was established to forgive federal student loans for borrowers who are employed full-time (30+ hours per week) in an eligible public service organization.
 Under this program, 10 years of payments must be completed before qualifying for tax-free forgiveness, meaning that the first group of borrowers became eligible for relief in 2017.
-Among all applicants, only 1.16% have ever been approved for.1 Now, major changes are being applied to provide more borrowers with relief.
+Among all applicants, only 1.16% were initially approved for.1 A temporary limited PSLF waiver potentially provides more borrowers with relief.

 Relaxed Regulations Could Bring Additional Relief to Employees

-The U.S. Department of Education recently announced temporary changes to PSLF that could make loan forgiveness accessible to more than 550,000 borrowers.2
+The U.S. Department of Education announced temporary changes to PSLF to make loan forgiveness accessible to more than 550,000 borrowers.2

-Borrowers working a qualifying job for 10 years will now be eligible for loan relief through October 2022, no matter what kind of repayment plan or federal loan program they have.3 That means that many past loan payments that may have been previously ineligible will now count, which could help more people access loan forgiveness.
-As many as 22,000 borrowers could immediately be eligible to get loans erased and 27,000 more could apply to have their debt forgiven if they prove they were working in an eligible job at the time they made their payments.4
+Borrowers working a qualifying job for 10 years can apply for loan relief through October 2022, no matter what kind of repayment plan or federal loan program they have.3 That means that many past loan payments that may have been previously ineligible will now count, which could help more people access loan forgiveness.
+In addition to the 22,000 borrowers immediately eligible to apply for the waiver, as many as 27,000 borrowers could apply to have their debt forgiven if they prove they were working in an eligible job at the time they made their payments.4

 Disqualified and Past Payments May Count Towards Forgiveness